rainbow494/arch-1/doc/en-us/deep-lessons-from-google-and-ebay-on-building-ecosystems-of.markdown

     *   At Google there’s **no standardization of the internals of services**.
 Services are a black box to the outside.

-    *   <span>There are conventions and common libraries, but there are no programming language requirements.
+    *       There are conventions and common libraries, but there are no programming language requirements.
 Four languages are used commonly: C++, Go, Java, Python.
-Lots of different services are written in various languages.</span>
+Lots of different services are written in various languages.

-    *   <span>There’s no standardization around frameworks or persistence mechanisms.</span>
+    *       There’s no standardization around frameworks or persistence mechanisms.

 *   **In a mature ecosystem of services we standardize the arcs of the graph, not the nodes themselves.** Define a common shape, not a common implementation.

-### <span>Creating New Services</span>
+###     Creating New Services

-*   <span>New services are created when their use has already been proven.</span>
+*       New services are created when their use has already been proven.

-*   <span>Often a capability has been built for one particular use case.
-Then it’s discovered that capability is general and useful.</span>
+*       Often a capability has been built for one particular use case.
+Then it’s discovered that capability is general and useful.

-    *   <span>A team is formed and the service is spun out to its own standalone unit.</span>
+    *       A team is formed and the service is spun out to its own standalone unit.

-    *   <span>This happens only when a capability is successful and fits many different use cases.</span>
+    *       This happens only when a capability is successful and fits many different use cases.

 *   These **architectures grow through pragmatism**.
 Nobody is sitting on high and saying a service should be added.

-*   <span>Google File System supported the search engine.
-No surprise that a distributed file system was more generally usable.</span>
+*       Google File System supported the search engine.
+No surprise that a distributed file system was more generally usable.

-*   <span>Bigtable initially supported the search engine, but was much more broadly useful.</span>
+*       Bigtable initially supported the search engine, but was much more broadly useful.

-*   <span>Megastore was built as the storage mechanism for Google applications, but was more broadly useful.</span>
+*       Megastore was built as the storage mechanism for Google applications, but was more broadly useful.

-*   <span>Google App Engine itself was started by a small group of engineers who recognized the need for help building web sites.</span>
+*       Google App Engine itself was started by a small group of engineers who recognized the need for help building web sites.

-*   <span>Gmail came out of a side project that was extremely useful internally and then was externalized for other people.</span>
+*       Gmail came out of a side project that was extremely useful internally and then was externalized for other people.

-### <span>Deprecating Old Services</span>
+###     Deprecating Old Services

-*   <span>What happens if a service is not used anymore?</span>
+*       What happens if a service is not used anymore?

-*   <span>Technologies that can be repurposed are reused.</span>
+*       Technologies that can be repurposed are reused.

-*   <span>People can be fired or redeployed to other teams.</span>
+*       People can be fired or redeployed to other teams.

-*   <span>Google Wave was not a market success, but some of the technologies ended up in Google Apps.
-For example, the ability for multiple people to edit documents comes from Wave.</span>
+*       Google Wave was not a market success, but some of the technologies ended up in Google Apps.
+For example, the ability for multiple people to edit documents comes from Wave.

-*   <span>The more common case is for core services to go through multiple generations and the old generations are deprecated.
+*       The more common case is for core services to go through multiple generations and the old generations are deprecated.
 This happens a lot at Google.
-There’s so much change it often seem like every service inside Google is either deprecated or not ready yet.</span>
+There’s so much change it often seem like every service inside Google is either deprecated or not ready yet.

-## <span>Building a Service</span>
+##     Building a Service

-*   <span>When you are service owner what does it look like when you are building a service in a large scale system of polyglot microservices?</span>
+*       When you are service owner what does it look like when you are building a service in a large scale system of polyglot microservices?

-*   <span>A well performing service in a large scale architecture is:</span>
+*       A well performing service in a large scale architecture is:

     *   **Single-purpose**.
 It will have a simple well defined interface.